Disclination

-In crystallography, a disclination is a line defect in which rotational symmetry is violated.
-In analogy with dislocations in crystals, the term, disinclination, for liquid crystals first used by Frederick Charles Frank and since then has been modified to its current usage, disclination.
+In crystallography, a disclination is a line defect in which there is compensation of an angular gap.
+They were first discussed by Vito Volterra in 1907, who provided an analysis of the elastic strains of a wedge disclination.
+By analogy to dislocations in crystals, the term, disinclination, was first used by Charles Frank and since then has been modified to its current usage, disclination.
+They have since been analyzed in some detail particularly by Roland deWit.

-It is a defect in the orientation of director whereas a dislocation is a defect in positional order.
+Disclinations are characterized by an angular vector (called a Frank vector), and the line of the disclination.
+When the vector and the line are the same they are sometimes called wedge disclinations which are common in decahedral nanoparticles.
+When the Frank vector and the line of the disclination are at right angles they are called twist disclinations.
+As pointed out by John D. Eshelby there is an intricate connection between disclinations and dislocations, with dislocation motion moving the position of a disclination.

+Disclinations occur in many different materials, ranging from liquid crystals to decahedral and icosahedral nanoparticles, and in elastically distorted materials.

 Example in two dimensions

 In 2D, disclinations and dislocations are point defects instead of line defects as in 3D.
 They are topological defects and play a central role in melting of 2D crystals within the KTHNY theory, based on two Kosterlitz–Thouless transitions.